darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 Many gamut issues, at export, are actually user-induced and the result of harsh chroma enlarging.
 For that reason, using brightness-saturation color models may be safer.

-# Color dimensions and complementary colors
+# color dimensions and complementary colors

 Cyan, magenta, yellow (CMY) are complementary colors of red, green, blue (RGB).
 However, the complementary CMY spaces computed from RGB spaces are not perceptualy complementary.
 To show this, we create a CMY space from sRGB, where cyan has sRGB coordinates (0, 1, 1), magenta (1, 0, 1) and yellow (1, 1, 0), and display it in a lightness-chroma space: